 ‘Chimping’ the photo, I was so pleased with it, I knew I’d already got my ‘picture of the day’.

-Here are a couple of the ‘runners up’.
+Here are a few of the ‘runners up’.